-To every person who has ever said, "My vote doesn't matter," please see: Alabama (opens in new tab) and Virginia (opens in new tab), elections, 2017.
+To every person who has ever said, "My vote doesn't matter," please see: Alabama and Virginia, elections, 2017.
 The stunning victories that occurred at the end of last year gave hope to feminists across the country, horrified at the fact that extreme conservatives have dominated the last few elections.
 They proved the influence that citizens can have if they remain engaged with local politics and determined to create change.

 Which is why 2018's mid-term elections are crucial.
 Who wins in the upcoming primaries (they start tomorrow, March 6, in Texas!) and gets onto the ballot for November will impact the success of movements like #MeToo, #TimesUp, #NeverAgain, and #BlackLivesMatter.